camunda/camunda-docs-manual/content/user-guide/process-engine/database/mssql-configuration.md

 stable version of the SQL Server database engine.
 In order to provide backward compatibility with earlier SQL Server versions, the Azure SQL products utilize the *Database Compatibility Level* setting.

-## SQL Server compatibility levels supported by Camunda
+## Azure SQL compatibility levels supported by Camunda

 Microsoft associates each SQL Server version with a *Database Compatibility Level*.
 You can find a table of the SQL Server versions, and their associated compatibility level values